Privacy in Ubiquitous Computing

 Quality and Usability Lab, TU Berlin

-The 4th edition of the privacy workshop, Privacy Berlin 2016, will be held on October 28th.
+The 5th edition of the privacy workshop, Privacy Berlin 2017, will be held on November 10th.
 The workshop is a single-track, one-day event concentrating on various themes around usable privacy.
-This year the special theme of the workshop is mobile privacy.
+This year the special theme of the workshop is privacy in ubiquitous computing.

 The topics of interest include, but are not limited to human factors in privacy and security in the areas of:

 - Wearable Devices

 - Quantified Self and self-optimization

 - Persuasive technologies

 The Usable Security and Privacy Group of Quality and Usability Lab

 - Maija Poikela